fatihtatoglu/fatihtatoglu.github.io/src/content/en/page/disclaimer.md

 alternate: ~/sorumluluk-reddi/
 description: "Read the official disclaimer and terms of use for tatoglu.net, including liability limits, third-party responsibilities, and content usage."
 keywords:
-  - disclaimer
+  - Disclaimer
-  - legal notice
+  - Legal Notice
-  - terms of use
+  - Terms of Use
-  - fatih tatoglu
+  - Fatih Tatoğlu
 featured: false
 template: page
 layout: default